Who should get this card?

 How fast will you earn a trip?

-With the limited time 50,000 mile bonus on the Citi® / AAdvantage® Platinum Select® MasterCard®, here’s how fast you’ll earn some awards if you’re starting from scratch, based on your typical monthly spending:
+With an intro bonus of at least 30,000 miles on the Citi® / AAdvantage® Platinum Select® Mastercard®, here’s how fast you’ll earn some awards if you’re starting from scratch, based on your typical monthly spending:

 $2,000 / month